torvalds/linux/Documentation/admin-guide/nfs/nfs-client.rst

    (1) The process checks the dns_resolve cache to see if it contains a
        valid entry.
 If so, it returns that entry and exits.

-   (2) If no valid entry exists, the helper script '/sbin/nfs_cache_getent'
+   (2) If anal valid entry exists, the helper script '/sbin/nfs_cache_getent'
        (may be changed using the 'nfs.cache_getent' kernel boot parameter) is run, with two arguments:
        - the cache name, "dns_resolve"